mchen04/AI-Powered-Content-Moderation-Web-App/README.md

 # AI-Powered Content Moderation Web App

 A comprehensive web application for moderating text and image content using AI technologies.
-This application leverages DeepSeek NLP for text analysis and Google Cloud Vision for image analysis to detect potentially harmful content.
+This application leverages OpenAI for text analysis and Google Cloud Vision for image analysis to detect potentially harmful content.

 ## Features